ecquack/Project68/README.md

 The PIC18F87K22 microcontrollre comes in an 80 pin TQFP package.
 This part was chosen because it has enough GPIO pins to emulate the entire MC68008 bus.
 It runs at 5 volts, has 128K of FLASH memory, and has just under 4K of on chip SRAM.

-The PIC 18F87K22 co-processor provides all the main processor’s I/O using soft-DMA.
-When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
+**The PIC 18F87K22 co-processor provides all the main processor’s I/O using soft-DMA.** When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
 When the bus is granted, it uses bit-banging DMA to read and write the SRAM.
-Specific addresses in the memory space are designated as I/O registers and are interpreted as such by the co-processor to provide low level BIOS functions.
+A few specific addresses in the memory space are designated as I/O command and status registers and are interpreted as such by the co-processor to provide low level BIOS functions for the console, serial port, and SD card.

 At power up the co-processor asserts _HALT and _RESET and then copies up to 64K of BIOS into the SRAM from the upper half of FLASH memory that’s built into the PIC18.
-It then de-asserts _HALT and _RESET and the MC68008 does a power on self test, then  the BIOS loads the initial RAM filing system from the SD card and starts uCLinux with busybox.
+It then de-asserts _HALT and _RESET and the MC68008 does a power on self test, then  the BIOS loads the initial RAM filing system from the SD card and starts uCLinux.

-## PS/2 INTERFACE

-The system uses the PIC18 MSSP (synchronous serial port) and a tight assembly language interrupt handler to interface to the PS/2 keyboard.

-When characters arrive on the PS/2 keyboard or serial port, the co-processor requests the bus, stores the received characters into the SRAM, and generates a MC68008 interrupt.

-Due to hardware limitations of the MSSP (7 bits instead of 8 due to the start bit) certain scan codes on a standard keyboard are not readable or do not work as expected.
-In particular, the F5 and F7 keys cannot be distinguished from one another, and the zero/insert key on the numeric keypad is registered only on release.

-You can use the TTL serial port for the console if this limitation is an issue for you.

-The PS/2 interrupt handler always takes the same number of clock cycles to run, no matter which code path is taken.

 ## VIDEO DISPLAY

-The co-processor is also responsible for generating the 80x25 video display.
+The co-processor is responsible for generating the 80x25 video display.
 This is done with a *really* tight  horizontal sync interrupt handler written in assembly language.
 It uses an interleaved character FLASH lookup table with an 8x8 pixel font.
 One EUSART on the PIC18 is used as a video shift register (nice!), which makes it possible to clock pixels out once per instruction cycle.

 Roughly half of the PIC18's SRAM (2K) is dedicated to the video display.